mkessel007/genesis-toolbar-extras/readme.txt

 = Developer/Client Features =
 * README.txt support (child theme root) -- present your clients short documentation, instructions or whatever
-* Changelog.txt support (child theme root) -- present your client webmasters quick access to actual changelog -- (secure) filter included so you can change the URL to your own server (yourbusiness.com/theme-xyz/changelog.txt)
+* changelog.txt support (child theme root) -- present your client webmasters quick access to actual changelog -- (secure) filter included so you can change the URL to your own server (yourbusiness.com/theme-xyz/changelog.txt)
-* Theme Editor support -- quick access for quick changes to style.css or functions.php
+* Theme Editor support -- quick access for quick changes to `style.css` or `functions.php`
-* Customizing, Branding and Capability support -- give your clients the menu items and the access THEY need.
+* Customizing, Branding and Capability support -- give your clients or staff members the menu items and the access THEY need.

 = Plugin/ Child Theme Support =
 * For the full list plus additional info please [**see "Other Notes" here**](http://wordpress.org/extend/plugins/genesis-toolbar-extras/other_notes/)